-Copernicus, Kepler, Galileo, and Newton were fools, and Einstein was an old communist.
-As weak and nonexistent as it is, by far the weakest of all supposed forces, much weaker even than the tiniest refrigerator magnet
+Copernicus, Kepler, Galileo, and Newton were fools, and Einstein was a communist.
+As weak and nonexistent as it is, by far the weakest of all supposed forces, much weaker even than the tiniest refrigerator

 Doubt then that the sun does move, but not that Hamlet loves Ophelia.
 Then, ventilated as a coincidental matter, Copernicanism is wrong.